Wimborne Minster: Events

 At weekends and national holidays, the town crier can be seen in the main square and around the Minster.
-The legacy and position of the town crier date back to the Civil War.
+The legacy and position of the town crier date back to the English Civil War.
 The town has a large civil war reenactment society, which performs every year.

 The town has a well-established and large market, the Wimborne Market.
 The market is held on a Friday, Saturday and Sunday.
 It was previously located in the town centre but moved out several years ago to a site on the edge of town to accommodate its size.

 Every year Wimborne hosts the longest fireworks display in Dorset, as part of its Guy Fawkes celebrations; a county record that it has held since 2004.
 The bonfire and pyrotechnics display is held each year in the grounds of St Michael's Church of England Middle School and is well supported by many thousands of people from the town, Colehill village and the surrounding area.
 All proceeds are donated each year to local schools, and since 2004 over £61,000 has been raised for local school projects and equipment.

 Every two years in mid-August, the Park Initiative, an interchurch charity working on Leigh Park estate, holds a community event called "Alive in the Park" in the centre of the estate using a large marquee.